Zoorck/zoorck.github.io/_posts/2019-10-05-make-it-better.markdown

 After selecting [cayman][cayman] as my web theme, I'll try to open a branch, create the blog following cayman instructions and we'll see what we can then recycle from the current blog. (and how we marge with the master branch)

+I think I created a branch called newlook and after that I started a project with default jekyll commands: jekyll new blog

+After that I just coppied all the files to the old folder to be able to run the website in localhost.
+And it Worked! (almost) I deleted a file and there is a post not being displayed.
+I'll try to push it to the GitHub repo.

 [cayman]: https://github.com/pages-themes/cayman
 [sublime-merge]: https://www.sublimemerge.com/